voltagead/flaming-ironman/coding-standards/css/readme.md

 - Location Independence
 - Portability

-Pick a class name / ID that is sensible, but somewhat ambiguous: aim for high re-usability.
-Using a class name to describe content is redundant because content describes itself.

 - Select what you want explicitly, rather than relying on circumstance or coincidence.
 Good Selector Intent will rein in the reach and leak of your styles.
 - Write selectors for reusability, so that you can work more efficiently and reduce waste and repetition.
 - Do not nest selectors unnecessarily, because this will increase specificity and affect where else you can use your styles.
 - Do not qualify selectors unnecessarily, as this will impact the number of different elements you can apply styles to.
 - Keep selectors as short as possible

-Regarding specificity, avoid:
-- using IDs in your CSS;
-- nesting selectors;
-- qualifying classes;
-- chaining selectors.

 ## To Discuss

 - BEM-like Naming